 Inside the Sagsai Golden Eagle Festival in Mongolia

-Every autumn, travelers from around the world arrive in western Mongolia hoping to witness one of the last great horse-and-eagle traditions still alive today.
+Every autumn, travelers from around the world arrive in Mongolia hoping to witness one of the last great horse-and-eagle traditions still alive today.

 WHAT IS SAGSAI?

 Sagsai is both the name of a river valley and a soum (administrative district) in Bayan-Ulgii Province in western Mongolia.
-The region is widely recognized as one of the most important centers of Kazakh eagle hunting culture in Mongolia.
+The region is widely known as one of the most important centers of Kazakh eagle hunting culture in Mongolia.

-Since first being established in 2018, the Sagsai Golden Eagle Festival has continued growing each year while maintaining its close connection to local eagle hunter communities.
-Among the best known hunters from the region is Serik Jenisbek, whose imagery has become internationally recognized through documentaries, photography projects, and cultural productions from around the world.
+Since first being established in 2018, the Sagsai Golden Eagle Festival has continued growing each year while still maintaining a strong connection to local eagle hunter communities.

 A FESTIVAL DESIGNED AROUND THE LANDSCAPE